apache/beam/playground/get_your_code.md

 Proceed the same way as with Playground Visible Catalog except:

-1. Use the directory `/learning/tour-of-beam/learning-content`.
+1. Use the directory `/learning/tour-of-beam/learning-content`
 2. Use an empty list for `categories` attribute: `categories: []`
 3. Do not use the following attributes:
    - `default_example`
    - `tags`

-The ID of the snippet is a function of the SDK and the `name` tag from its metadata:
+The ID of the snippet is a function of the SDK and the `name` attribute from its metadata:

 | SDK | ID |
 |-|-|